How to Hike to Helen Lake (+Cirque Peak Scramble) in Banff

 Is there Parking for Helen Lake?

 Yes!
 There is an official parking lot and long drop toilets designated for Helen Lake.
-As stated earlier, it’s a popular hike, and the parking lot does occasionally fill up around mid-morning.
-As they say, the early bird gets the worm or the late one in our case.
+As stated earlier, it’s a popular hike, and the parking lot occasionally fills up around mid-morning.
+As they say, the early bird gets the worm, or the late one in our case.

 That being said, there is a pull-off area across the Icefields Parkway where you could park should the lot fill up.
 It’s also the most appropriate place for small RVs to park as the lot can be a little tight for large vehicles.